Addition of Potassium Hydroxide (KOH)

-A closer look at the output table (next window that opens after the above screenshot) reveals that the aqueous solutions differ in four parameters (concentration units in mM):
+A closer look at the output table (next window that opens after the above screenshot) reveals that the solutions differ in four parameters (concentration units in mM):

 |parameter||input water||output 1||output 2|

 |(no precipitation)||(with CaCO3 precipitation)|

-In fact, the difference of the Ca values in the last two columns gives the molar amount of precipitated calcite:
+In fact, the difference of the Ca value in the last two columns gives the molar amount of precipitated calcite: